+For additional approvals and consultation guidance, refer to VRSM E-200: Summary Table of Approvals, Consultations, and Notifications.

+When a consultation is required, the state ophthalmological consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the state ophthalmological consultant’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

-For additional approvals and consultation guidance, refer to VRSM E-200: Summary Table of Approvals, Consultations, and Notifications.For more detailed information on common eye conditions, treatments, or surgery, refer to the Counselor Desk Reference (CDR), C2: Blind and Visual Impairments.
+For more detailed information on common eye conditions, treatments, or surgery, refer to the Counselor Desk Reference (CDR), C2: Blind and Visual Impairments.

 Steps to Completing a State Ophthalmological or State Optometric Consultant Review